iavinash/weather-api/README.md

 # Reactive Restful Weather-api
-Simple reactive weather-api, build on Spring Webflux with Reactive MongoDB.
+Simple reactive weather-api, build on Spring Webflux with MongoDB.
 This version of the app is ready to deploy on the Kubernetes cluster.

 # Libraries used